 —ACSA Web Site

-This project is the fifth in a series of comprehensive studios undertaken in response to Ed Mazria's challenge to the architecture profession to produce carbon neutral buildings by 2030.
+This project is the tenth in a series of comprehensive studios undertaken in response to Ed Mazria's challenge to the architecture profession to produce carbon neutral buildings by 2030.
 His case is well-articulated on his web site www.architecture2030.com.
 Both the AIA and the Association of US Mayors have endorsed Mazria's challenge.
 Mazria reckons that each year in the U.S. we tear down about 1.75 billion square feet; renovate 5 billion, and build 5 billion.
 Therefore, in 30 years 300 billion square feet will be renovated or built new; that's about 75% of the built environment.
 If this is accomplished with carbon in mind, global warming can be controlled.
 Mazria's challenge has expanded to the global scale (we can't have a sustainable country in an unsustainable world) as the UIA World Congress, Durban 2014 has vowed to reduce carbon emissions to zero by 2050.
 See the 2050 Imperative.
 So, on top of the competition requirements, the design must be carbon-neutral.

 Ryan Smith on the future of practice and education

 industry is rapidly advancing and it is clear that if architects do not